ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>The process of exploring a WhatsApp Web ServiceWorker vulnerability causing a XSS with a significant impact.</blockquote>

 <h3>2.
-‘Transfusion’ Is Supercharging Training Multi-Modal LLMs Like Never Before - <a href="https://medium.com/gitconnected/transfusion-is-supercharging-training-multi-modal-llms-like-never-before-a8c112c4194b" target="_blank" rel="noopener noreferrer">link</a></h3>
+Dragon Age II’s Infamous Opening: A Hilarious Trudge Through the Mud - <a href="https://medium.com/@xander51/dragon-age-iis-infamous-opening-a-hilarious-trudge-through-the-mud-402326629e67" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dr. Ashish Bamania`**
+✍️ **posted by `Alex Rowe`**

-<blockquote>A deep dive into how 'Transfusion' enables training a single Transformer model using text & images to create a powerful multi-modal LLM</blockquote>
+<blockquote>Imagine this: you’re making the sequel to Dragon Age, a huge breakout original IP fantasy hit for PCs and video game consoles.
+You’ve got a…</blockquote>

 <h3>3.
 I May Never Find a Full-Time Job Again - <a href="https://medium.com/crows-feet/i-may-never-find-a-full-time-job-again-84fd220cd965" target="_blank" rel="noopener noreferrer">link</a></h3>